-In New York state, victims of car accidents have a right to bring a personal injury lawsuit against the person or company who caused her injuries.
-Most car accident cases involve negligent behavior.
+In New York state, victims of car accidents have a right to bring a personal injury lawsuit against the person or company who caused their injuries.
+Most car accident cases involve negligent behavior, like distracted driving.
 As the victim of a car accident, you will need to prove that the other party’s negligence caused your injuries.
-For example, suppose you have the right of way, and another driver failed to yield to oncoming traffic.
-The other driver likely caused the car accident.
+For example, suppose you have the right of way, and another driver failed to yield to oncoming traffic, or the driver was demonstrating distracted driving, then the other driver likely caused the car accident.
 In another scenario, suppose the other driver was intoxicated and swerved into your lane, causing your injuries.

 In these cases, it may seem like proving liability is straightforward.
 However, the defendant may argue that you caused part of the accident.
 New York follows the doctrine of comparative negligence.
 The liability of each negligent party is determined as a percentage.
 Each party will receive compensation based on the percentage they are found to be at fault.

 For example, if the defendant can prove that you were at fault, they will not have to pay 100% of the damages they owe you.
-Instead, your share will be reduced by your percentage of fault.
-It’s vital that you work with a lawyer who knows how to investigate car accidents, gather evidence, and prove that the defendant was at fault so you can obtain the full amount of compensation you deserve.
+If the defendant was exhibiting distracted driving at the time of the accident but could prove that you were also partly showing distracted driving, your share of winnings will be reduced by your percentage of fault.
+It’s vital that you work with an experienced car accident and distracted driving lawyer in Putnam County who knows how to investigate car accidents, gather evidence, and prove that the defendant was at fault so you can obtain the full amount of compensation you deserve.

 Damages Available in a Car Accident Lawsuit in New York